paulnasdaq/paulnasdaq/README.md

 <pre>
 My name is Paul Nasdaq.
 I am a software engineer
-I write code mostly in Python, Javascript and (recently) Go
+I write code mostly in Python, Javascript and (recently) Go I am an experienced full-stack developer

+..and I use Linux
 </pre>

 <!--